-The unregistered design, also known as the design right, is to be distinguished from a registered design.
-The unregistered design right can protect things such as the shape of, say, a handheld gaming device or a mobile phone.
 Of course, these can also be protected as registered designs.
-The design right is similar to copyright in that it does not need to be registered.
-Neither does the design right need to apply to a product’s appearance, unlike a registered design.
-Clearly there are overlaps between registered designs and unregistered design rights, as the two are not mutually exclusive.
-If there is an overlap it is recommended to register a design if possible, as this also creates a monopoly right to the design.
+However, the unregistered design right is similar to copyright in that it does not need to be registered, and nor does the design right need to apply to a product’s appearance to have the protection (unlike a registered design).
+There are overlaps between registered designs and unregistered design rights, and where you can, it is recommended to register your design if possible as this gives you much greater protection.

 Subsistence of a design right

-Design rights cannot exist in a method or a principle of construction.
-Nor can they exist in an article whose shape or configuration either:
+Design rights cannot exist in a method or a principle of construction, or in an article whose shape or configuration either:

 - enables the article to be connected to another article so that either article can perform its function (eg. spare parts of a particular shape to fit another article, such as circuit connectors), or

 - depends on the appearance of another article which is intended by the designer to be an integral part (eg. replacement body panels for cars whose size and shape are based solely on the car’s overall appearance)